goadesign/goa/README.md

 This file contains the design for a `calc` service which accepts HTTP GET requests to `/multiply/{a}/{b}` where `{a}` and `{b}` are placeholders for integer values.
-The API returns result of `a` multiplied by `b` in the HTTP response body.
+The API returns the product of `a` multiplied by `b` in the HTTP response body.

 ### 2. Implement